Giuliano di Simone, Two Deacon Saints

 The earliest record of the Yale Saints dates to 1922, when they appeared in the Paris sale of the collection of Mrs. Benjamin Thaw with an attribution to the Sienese school.
 According to records in the Yale archives, they were bought by an unnamed private dealer who listed them as works of Allegretto Nuzi, and they entered the collection of Maitland Griggs sometime before 1925.2 In a lecture at the Griggs residence on January 19, 1925, Richard Offner reportedly assigned them to “a master very close to Agnolo Gaddi’s pupil, Giovanni dal Ponte.”3 That same year, Bernard Berenson and Raimond van Marle offered their own assessments, each in correspondence with Griggs.4 In a letter dated September 10, 1925, Mary Berenson informed Griggs that “the two Deacons are, in my husband’s opinion, clearly Florentine, but again he has no name to suggest.
 They seem in first rate condition.”
 On December 12, 1925, anticipating an opinion that he would publish two years later, van Marle wrote, “As to the two saints about which you hesitate between the school of Agnolo Gaddi and Allegretto Nuzi—I think them to be by that follower of Lorenzo Monaco who passes under the name of the ‘Maestro del Bambino Vispo.’”5 While F. Mason Perkins still preferred the label “School of Agnolo Gaddi,”6 van Marle’s attribution to the Master of the Bambino Vispo—now universally recognized as Starnina—was accepted by Berenson, who included the Yale panel under the artist’s name in his list of Florentine painters.7 This identification was rejected by Charles Seymour, Jr., however, in favor of a tentative attribution to Lorenzo di Niccolò, with a date around 1410.8 Significantly, Seymour misrepresented the state of the picture, erroneously claiming that its condition was “difficult to judge” and that it was “much repainted.”

-In 1971, Alvar Gonzalez-Palacios, reiterating an unpublished opinion of Federico Zeri,9 included the Yale Saints in the first reconstruction of the personality of the then little-known Lucchese painter Giuliano di Simone, author of a signed Virgin and Child, dated 1389 in the church of San Michele at Castiglione Garfagnana (Lucca).10 According to Gonzalez-Palacios, the Saints were to be identified with the missing laterals of a Virgin and Child in the church of San Nicola in Pisa, first given to Giuliano di Simone by Zeri but otherwise assigned to Francesco Traini or his school.
+In 1971, Alvar Gonzalez-Palacios, reiterating an unpublished opinion of Federico Zeri,9 included the Yale Saints in the first reconstruction of the personality of the then-little-known Lucchese painter Giuliano di Simone, author of a signed Virgin and Child, dated 1389 in the church of San Michele at Castiglione Garfagnana (Lucca).10 According to Gonzalez-Palacios, the Saints were to be identified with the missing laterals of a Virgin and Child in the church of San Nicola in Pisa, first given to Giuliano di Simone by Zeri but otherwise assigned to Francesco Traini or his school.
 Barring an unpublished opinion of Everett Fahy, who proposed the name of Giovanni di Bartolomo Cristiani,11 most subsequent scholarship embraced Gonzalez-Palacios’s attribution, albeit dismissing the work’s relationship to the Pisa Madonna, which was eventually expunged from Giuliano’s oeuvre.12 In the most comprehensive discussions of Giuliano di Simone to date, Linda Pisani and Ada Labriola placed the Yale Saints among other works considered representative of the final phase of the artist’s activity, presumed not to have extended much beyond the last mention of his name in documents, in 1397.13

 Stylistic correspondences with the Castiglione Garfagnana altarpiece—which remains Giuliano di Simone’s only signed and dated work—suggest that there is no reason to question the attribution of the Yale Saints to the artist.
 At the same time, the not-entirely homogeneous quality of the remaining works currently gathered under his name has resulted in a less than coherent internal chronology and inconsistent picture of his development.
 Although the Yale Saints take their place among Giuliano’s finest and most accomplished efforts, it is difficult to view them as a product of the same moment in the artist’s career as the polyptych in the Museo Nazionale di Villa Guinigi, Lucca, generally associated with a 1395 payment to the artist, or alongside supposedly late works, such as the Man of Sorrows in a private collection and the Crucifixion in the Kunsthaus, Zürich, as suggested by Labriola.14 The monumental proportions of the Lucca polyptych and the emotional content of the private collection and Zürich panels are inconsistent with the slender forms and detached elegance of the present figures.
 The attribution of the Yale Saints rests, rather, on their intimate relationship to the Castiglione Garfagnana Madonna, whose original appearance is best discerned in photographs predating its radical modern restoration (fig. 1).
 Although this work was already described as being in a poor state of conservation in the nineteenth century, those parts that appear still intact in old reproductions, such as the head of the Christ Child, reflect proportions and morphological characteristics identical to the Yale Saints, along with the same linear emphasis in the execution.
 Despite the difference in scale, further correspondences may be found in the small Virgin and Child with Saints and Reclining Eve in the Galleria Nazionale in Parma (fig. 2), first associated with the Castiglione Garfagnana Madonna by Ugo Procacci, on an indication from Offner.15 Clearly visible in the Parma picture, datable in close proximity to the Castiglione Garfagnana altarpiece but in much better condition, is the artist’s predilection for the same elaborate surface decorative effects that distinguish the Yale Saints.